usametov/StoreAgent/README.md

 This Agent app interprets customer requests and answers questions for a general store similar to Walmart.
 A customer may ask a question that the LLM interprets and routes to a specific department to show availability and prices for asked by the customer using the LLM.

 This app showcases the Agent controlling a Vending Machine in a simplified setup.
 Notably, it doesn't rely on any large-scale agent frameworks.
 The core design concept is centered around a 'Bring Your Own State Machine' approach.
+There are multiple reasons for this approach:
+1. we want to avoid relying on probabilistic planning methods to manage our workflow.
+2. We want to avoid falling into invalid state.
-This is due to the fact that we often prefer to avoid relying on probabilistic planning methods to manage our workflow.
-And we also want to decouple probabilistic components from deterministic ones, keeping them isolated and distinct.
+3. We want to decouple probabilistic components from deterministic ones, keeping them isolated and distinct.

 Our state machine is implemented using Stateless library.The Stateless library offers an 'Export to DOT graph' feature, enabling the runtime visualization of state machines.
 This approach ensures that the code remains the single source of truth, while state diagrams are automatically generated as up-to-date by-products.
 This makes it easier to communicate the business logic between developers and business teams, fostering a shared understanding of complex workflows and state transitions.